gerlichlab/hicognition/documentation/hugo-site/content/development/development_info.md

 ### Vue set-up

-Vue is used to create a single-page-application (SPA) in the front-end.
+Vue is used to create a single-page application (SPA) in the front end.
 This requires the usage of several extensions that serve different parts of the app:

 - [vue-router](https://router.vuejs.org/) - This manages front-end routing and enables route-nesting and routing of subsets of the current view
 - [vuex](https://vuex.vuejs.org/) - Since a vue.js app often consists of multiple components and multiple routes, it is frequently necessary to share data between these parts.
 Vuex serves the purpose of a front-end database that allows sharing of data.
-- [vuematerial](https://vuematerial.io/) - Collection of components that facilitate development by encapsulating high-level user-interfaces such as cards, buttons etc.
+- [vuematerial](https://vuematerial.io/) - Collection of components that facilitate development by encapsulating high-level user interfaces such as cards, buttons, etc.

 ### Vue-router

 The specifics of the router are defined in `frontend/src/router.js`.
-In general, there are two main views called `/login` and `/main`. `/login` defines the loginRoute component that has a different toolbar to the `/main` view components. `/main` is where the app resides and it contains one sub-route: `/main/compare`.
+In general, there are two main views called `/login` and `/main`. `/login` defines the loginRoute component that has a different toolbar to the `/main` view components. `/main` is where the app resides, and it contains one sub-route: `/main/compare`.

 The `/login` route defines a form that sends the user credentials to the `/api/token/` back-end route to obtain a token that is valid for 24 h.

 All routes that are children of `/main` require authentication.
 Authentication is checked by verifying that a token resides in the main `vuex` store.
 If no token is found, the user is redirected to `/login`.

 {{% notice note %}}
-Note that this routing step does not check validity of the token.
+Note that this routing step does not check the validity of the token.
 Validity is only checked when data is retrieved from the back-end.
 {{% /notice %}}